CluedIn-io/CluedIn.Documentation/docs/050-preparation/enricher/060-companies-house.md

     - **Organization Name Vocab Key** – enter the vocabulary key that contains the names of companies that you want to enrich.

+    - **Skip Entity Code Creation (Company House Number)** – turn on the toggle if you don't want to add new entity codes that come from the source system to the enriched golden records.
+Otherwise, new entity codes containing Companies House number will be added to the enriched golden records.

+    - **Skip Entity Code Creation (Company Name)** – turn on the toggle if you don't want to add new entity codes that come from the source system to the enriched golden records.
+Otherwise, new entity codes containing company names will be added to the enriched golden records.

         ![comapnies-house-enricher-2.png](../../assets/images/preparation/enricher/comapnies-house-enricher-2.png)

 1. Select **Add**.